Helios Technologies (NASDAQ:HLIO) Updates FY 2022 Earnings Guidance

-Helios Technologies (NASDAQ:HLIO – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
-The company provided earnings per share (EPS) guidance of $4.35-$4.60 for the period, compared to the consensus estimate of $4.46.
+Helios Technologies (NASDAQ:HLIO – Get Rating) updated its FY 2022 earnings guidance on Monday.
+The company provided earnings per share guidance of $4.35-$4.60 for the period, compared to the consensus earnings per share estimate of $4.46.
 The company issued revenue guidance of $930.00 million-$950.00 million, compared to the consensus revenue estimate of $940.72 million.

-Helios Technologies (NASDAQ:HLIO – Get Rating) last announced its earnings results on Monday, May 9th.
-The company reported $1.18 EPS for the quarter, beating analysts’ consensus estimates of $0.96 by $0.22.
-The business had revenue of $240.55 million for the quarter, compared to analysts’ expectations of $221.02 million.
-Helios Technologies had a net margin of 12.43% and a return on equity of 20.74%.
-The company’s quarterly revenue was up 17.4% on a year-over-year basis.
-During the same period in the previous year, the company posted $0.99 EPS.
-On average, equities research analysts predict that Helios Technologies will post 4.56 EPS for the current year.

-Several equities research analysts recently commented on HLIO shares.
-Stifel Nicolaus upgraded shares of Helios Technologies from a hold rating to a buy rating and boosted their price objective for the stock from $85.00 to $95.00 in a research report on Tuesday, March 22nd.
+HLIO has been the topic of several research reports.
+Stifel Nicolaus raised shares of Helios Technologies from a hold rating to a buy rating and boosted their price target for the company from $85.00 to $95.00 in a research report on Tuesday, March 22nd.
 Barrington Research initiated coverage on shares of Helios Technologies in a research report on Thursday, March 31st.
-They issued an outperform rating and a $107.00 price objective on the stock.
-Zacks Investment Research upgraded shares of Helios Technologies from a hold rating to a buy rating and set a $76.00 target price on the stock in a report on Tuesday, May 17th.
-Finally, Robert W. Baird dropped their price objective on shares of Helios Technologies from $111.00 to $100.00 in a research note on Wednesday, May 11th.
-One analyst has rated the stock with a hold rating and four have assigned a buy rating to the stock.
-Based on data from MarketBeat, Helios Technologies presently has an average rating of Buy and an average price target of $95.00.
+They issued an outperform rating and a $107.00 price target on the stock.
+Robert W. Baird lowered their price target on shares of Helios Technologies from $111.00 to $100.00 in a research report on Wednesday, May 11th.
+Finally, Zacks Investment Research raised shares of Helios Technologies from a hold rating to a buy rating and set a $76.00 price target on the stock in a research report on Tuesday, May 17th.
+One investment analyst has rated the stock with a hold rating and four have given a buy rating to the company’s stock.
+According to data from MarketBeat.com, the company presently has an average rating of Buy and an average price target of $95.00.

+The firm also recently announced a quarterly dividend, which was paid on Wednesday, April 20th.
+Investors of record on Tuesday, April 5th were paid a $0.09 dividend.
+The ex-dividend date was Monday, April 4th.
+This represents a $0.36 annualized dividend and a dividend yield of 0.53%.
+Helios Technologies’s payout ratio is presently 10.37%.

-Institutional investors and hedge funds have recently made changes to their positions in the stock.
-Wasatch Advisors Inc. boosted its holdings in shares of Helios Technologies by 1.0% during the first quarter.
-Wasatch Advisors Inc. now owns 4,668,305 shares of the company’s stock valued at $374,631,000 after acquiring an additional 46,746 shares during the period.
-BlackRock Inc. raised its stake in shares of Helios Technologies by 1.3% during the fourth quarter.
-BlackRock Inc. now owns 2,067,293 shares of the company’s stock valued at $217,417,000 after purchasing an additional 26,859 shares in the last quarter.
-Wellington Management Group LLP raised its stake in shares of Helios Technologies by 14.2% during the first quarter.
-Wellington Management Group LLP now owns 761,652 shares of the company’s stock valued at $61,123,000 after purchasing an additional 94,638 shares in the last quarter.
-State Street Corp raised its stake in shares of Helios Technologies by 2.1% during the first quarter.
-State Street Corp now owns 647,934 shares of the company’s stock valued at $51,997,000 after purchasing an additional 13,269 shares in the last quarter.
-Finally, Bank of New York Mellon Corp raised its stake in shares of Helios Technologies by 7.2% during the third quarter.
-Bank of New York Mellon Corp now owns 165,181 shares of the company’s stock valued at $13,563,000 after purchasing an additional 11,128 shares in the last quarter.
-Hedge funds and other institutional investors own 91.23% of the company’s stock.
+Hedge funds and other institutional investors have recently bought and sold shares of the stock.
+Lazard Asset Management LLC boosted its position in Helios Technologies by 54.3% during the 1st quarter.
+Lazard Asset Management LLC now owns 1,247 shares of the company’s stock valued at $100,000 after acquiring an additional 439 shares in the last quarter.
+Janus Henderson Group PLC bought a new stake in shares of Helios Technologies in the 3rd quarter worth approximately $253,000.
+Westwood Holdings Group Inc. bought a new stake in shares of Helios Technologies in the 1st quarter worth approximately $259,000.
+Jane Street Group LLC bought a new stake in shares of Helios Technologies in the 1st quarter worth approximately $262,000.
+Finally, Quantbot Technologies LP boosted its position in shares of Helios Technologies by 7,495.0% in the 1st quarter.
+Quantbot Technologies LP now owns 4,557 shares of the company’s stock worth $365,000 after purchasing an additional 4,497 shares in the last quarter.
+91.23% of the stock is currently owned by institutional investors.

 Helios Technologies Company Profile (Get Rating)